Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 Your healthcare provider will ask about your symptoms and any health problems you have.
 He or she will listen to your heart and lungs.
 He or she will check for swelling in your abdomen, ankles, and feet.
 You may need any of the following tests:

 - An EKG checks your heart rhythm for problems, such as heart damage or disease.

 - A chest x-ray is a picture of your heart and lungs.
 Healthcare providers use the x-ray to check the size of your heart.
 A chest x-ray can also show fluid around your heart and lungs.

 - An echocardiogram (echo) uses sound waves to show pictures of the size and shape of your heart.
 An echo records how your heart moves when it is beating and how blood flows through your heart.
 These pictures are seen on a monitor.

-- VQ scan: This is a ventilation (V) and perfusion (Q) test.
+- A VQ scan is a ventilation (V) and perfusion (Q) test.
 It shows the airways and blood vessels in your lungs.
 It will tell your healthcare provider how well your lungs are working.
 Radioactive liquid is put into your vein to show how blood flows in your lungs.
 You will then breathe in a gas.
 Pictures are taken to see how well your lungs breathe in oxygen.

 How is cor pulmonale treated?

-- Diuretics: These are given to decrease edema (excess fluid) that collects in a part of your body, such as your legs.
+- Diuretics are given to decrease excess fluid that collects in a part of your body, such as your legs.
 Diuretics can also remove excess fluid from around your heart or lungs and decrease your blood pressure.
 It is often called water pills.
 You will urinate more often when you take this medicine.